A Penny Well Spent

 ‘Uh… hi,’ Faucet said, leaning in a little to try and catch her attention.

-‘Hello, can I help you?’ she said in a well-rehearsed monotone friendly voice.
+‘Hello, welcome to Crapp Toilets, can I help you?’ she said in a well-rehearsed monotone friendly voice.

 ‘Have you got an appointment?’ the girl said in the same monotone voice, as if she’d not even listened to Faucet and was just reading off a script.

-‘Of course I haven’t got an appointment,’ Faucet said, waving to try and get her attention.
+‘Of course I don’t have an appointment,’ Faucet said, waving to try and get her attention.
 ‘This is a rescue mission, you’re in serious danger and we’re here to save your life.’

-‘Then I’m afraid you’ll have to ring up and book an appointment sir.’
+‘Then I’m afraid you’ll have to ring up and book an appointment sir,’ she continued, unphased.

 ‘Ah, forget this.
 You can keep your appointment,’ said Faucet, knocking the little cardboard stand on her desk over and walking away in frustration.
 He called back to her, ‘And that drink’s off as well!’